glibsonoran/Plush-for-ComfyUI/README.md

     - By choosing: *OpenAI API Connection (URL)* in the AI_service pull down
     - By choosing: *Direct Web Connection (URL)* in the AI_service pull down

 6) Select the model you want to use in the *Optional_models* pull down, these will be the models you entered in the text file in step 3.
+If instead you chose to enter individual model names using the Plush `Text (Any)`node, enter your model name in the field.

 7) Enter the url for the site you want to connect to in the *LLM_URL* field.
 The *OpenAI API Connection* method will require a url that has a `/v1` path.
 The *Direct Web Connection* method will require a url that has a `/v1/chat/completions` path.
 The following are examples for OpenRouter: